Cherry-Corporation/Html-Clicker/README.md

 ## 🔧 Technologies Used:
 ### Frontend:

-HTML, CSS, and JavaScript to build a smooth and interactive user experience.
+HTML, CSS, and JavaScript to build the UI.
-🍃 Responsive design for seamless gameplay on mobile devices.
-🎨 Beautiful UI with light and dark modes for visual enjoyment.
 ### Backend:

 Python Flask 🐍: Used to manage the game state, save progress, and handle the leaderboard.